Achraf99Jday/Javaman/README.md

 ## TO DO
 - Fix the bugs
-- finish the element class
+- Finish the element class